CSE256-Fall24/information-foraging-project-256-team6/README.md

 - Started to split up "Orientation, Communication, and Assessments" into 3 separate pages
 - Renamed combined page to "communication"
 - Added direct link to enrichment programs on Teddy Bears page
+- Added "(Art, Music, Spanish, Science)" to hyperlink text instead of only having the hyperlink say "Enrichment Programs"